-The level of returns on pension and post-retirement plan assets, changes in interest rates and other factors could affect our earnings in future periods.
+The level of returns on pension and postretirement plan assets, changes in interest rates and other factors could affect our earnings in future periods.

 Our earnings may be positively or negatively impacted by the amount of expense we record for our employee benefit plans.
 This is particularly true with expense for our pension plans.
-Generally Accepted Accounting Principles (GAAP) require that we calculate expense for the plans using actuarial valuations.
+GAAP requires that we calculate expense for the plans using actuarial valuations.
 These valuations are based on assumptions that we make relating to financial market and other economic conditions.
 Changes in key economic indicators can result in changes in the assumptions we use.
 The key year-end assumptions used to estimate pension expense for the following year are the discount rate, the expected long-term rate of return on plan assets and the rate of increase in future compensation levels.
-For a discussion regarding how our financial statements can be affected by pension plan accounting policies, see "Management's Discussion and Analysis-Critical Accounting Policies-Post-Retirement Benefit Plans" on page 35 through 36 of this Form 10-K.
+For a discussion regarding how our financial statements can be affected by pension plan accounting policies, see Management's Discussion and Analysis - "Critical Accounting Policies - Postretirement Benefit Plans" on pages 52 through 54 of this Form 10-K.